Content in the Spotlight: A Complete Guide to Google Helpful Content Update

-Check for Changes in Traffic:
+Check for changes in traffic

 You can encounter sudden changes in traffic, whether it is due to Google SEO updates or bottlenecks in technical SEO.
 After the update, you need to collect enough data to ensure the changes in the traffic or drop are temporary or sticking.

-Google did not outright mention the penalties website owners may have to face.
+Google did not outright mention the types of penalties website owners may have to face.
 Since this Google update aims to promote helpful content, it is crucial to take into account the repercussions.
 However, this is not a Google core update.
 Still, these repercussions could be wide because of the nature of the update.

 It is an ML-based sitewide algorithm.
 If a high quantity of content is unhelpful, your entire website may get flagged and demoted.
 More importantly, Google will not convey which URLs and pages are considered unhelpful, which will leave you a little clueless regarding the steps you can take to recover.

-Focus on Content Helpfulness and Originality:
+Focus on content helpfulness and originality

 You need to have a proper structure for your content by ensuring no disruptive ideas are introduced without any context.
 Building a train of thought is important to establish a flow in the content.
 Also, try integrating tools like Grammarly to minimize grammatical errors and launch an analysis for evaluating the tone of voice, intent, and emotion behind the content.

-Improve the Reading Experience:
+Improve the reading experience

-It is advisable to minimize the number of display ads in the content, as it might give an impression that the website is only designed for earning revenues from paid ads and affiliates.
+It is advisable to minimize the number of display ads in the content, as it might give the impression that the website is only designed for earning revenues from paid ads and affiliates.
 From the accessibility standpoint, ensure that the web design is responsive on mobile devices and desktops.

-Nevertheless, this update is bound to create much confusion.
-If you need experts’ intervention to learn about how to deal with Google’s helpful content algorithm update, please consult with our SEO experts.
+Google’s Helpful Content Update is definitely a helpful update for improving the user search experience.
+Nevertheless, as the update progresses and its impact continues to be felt, there are bound to be a lot of questions.
+If you need experts’ intervention to learn about how to deal with Google’s Helpful Content algorithm update, please consult with our SEO experts.